What is Skywarn?

 * age 14 or older

-* able to observe the weather (through no instruments are required)
+* able to observe the weather (though no instruments are required)

 * able to access a telephone or amateur radio network to report on life-threatening or other conditions.
 Some also use email to report less urgent conditions.